AriFordsham/GHCWiki/records/syntax-directed-name-resolution.md

 every single reference, as long as you used `#` consistently.

 Everything else remains the same.
-Records wishing the same name must live in separate modules, but field access doesn't have to mention the module names: `(#b . #a) record`.
+Field access doesn't have to mention the module names: `(#b . #a) record`.
 People who like unqualified imports can still use them, since `import A.B.C` will bring `A.B.C.a` into scope as well as `a`.
 If there are two `a`s from separate modules, an unqualified `a` will give an ambiguous error as always, but `#a` will use its argument type to automatically qualifiy it to the right module.
-Since `#a` is desugared to `A.B.C.a` it's a separate symbol from `a` and they can both exist in the same module provided, of course, that you imported `A.B.C` qualified.
+Since `#a` is desugared to `A.B.C.a` it's a separate symbol from `a` and they can both exist in the same module provided.
+This means you can type `let field = #field record`, which is a pretty common thing to want to do (think of all the `thing = obj.thing` stuff that shows up in OO languages).

 This is enough for field access, but to support convenient modification we can use lenses.
-If we substitute `Lens` for `f` instead of (-\>), then we can write `#field :: Lens M.Rec a -> b` and still have it resolve to `M.field`.
+If we substitute `Lens` for the `f` in the first paragraph instead of (-\>), then we can write `#field :: Lens M.Rec a -> b` and still have it resolve to `M.field`.

+## examples

 Here's an example using plain function "\# resolution":